sahilbishnoi26/Text-to-Sql-Ask-Database/README.md

   - **Solution**: Verify your `GROQ_API_KEY` in the `.env` file.
 - **Issue**: Database Error
   - **Solution**: Confirm `student.db` exists and is populated with data.
 If not then use `student.py` to create a test database
-- **Issue**: Streamlit Not Found
-  - **Solution**: Ensure the virtual environment is activated before running the app.

-Use this application to interact with your database effortlessly using natural language queries!